Registry Pattern

 Checking Existence (

-): Quickly check if a name is registered without retrieving the object.src/check-config.tsif (registry.has("high-mem-prod")) { console.log("Production configuration is available."); }
+has): Quickly check if a name is registered without retrieving the object.src/check-config.tsif (registry.has("high-mem-prod")) { console.log("Production configuration is available."); } -

 Unregistration (